MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ![Layers example](media/layers-example.PNG "Layers-example")

 By default, all layers are turned on.
 To hide a layer, clear the check box for that layer.
-You can show or hide all layers by tapping the first row:
+You can show or hide all layers by tapping the first row under the model:

 ![Hide layer](media/hide-layer.PNG "Hide layer")